-Movies in which a fairy appears.
+Movies in which a werewolf appears.

 Tourists trapped in an enchanted forest do battle with evil fairy tale creatures.